rjbultitude/theconditionalorchestra/README.md

  * The maximum number of octaves for _all_ sounds is determined and then one master array used for all
 * Create a web worker thread for the creation of each all notes array

-Remove stop state for custom location submit button

-Modulate padSounds volume for windy conditions
+Modulate padSounds volume/rate/pan for windy conditions

-Use different array of intervals for rain arpeggio for seventh chords
+Don't use the padSounds callback for conditions which use the interval scales for chords

 Consider using `dew point` as another data input